 Measure your results using the Google Display Network

 If you think it’s fun to make Display Ads and send them out happily to all of their various homes across the GDN, wait until you look at where they’re showing up (what webpages run your ads), what ads deliver the most clicks, and what sites send the most people to your landing pages (click-through rate) for the lowest cost.

-Remember when you’re viewing GDN analytics that changes you make take as much as 24 hours to apply and take effect.
-Give your campaign a few days to read results after you launch it.
+Remember when you’re viewing GDN analytics, the changes you make may take as much as 24 hours to apply and take effect.
+Give your campaign a few days to measure campaign performance after you launch it.

 - The Google Display Network has tremendous reach at a low cost